-- It is best if you open a business checking account, and make sure you have any necessary business licenses, before you start applying for business credit cards.
+- Ideally, you'd open a business checking account and make sure you have any necessary business licenses before you start applying for business credit cards.
 If you look around, you should be able to find a bank or credit-union that will give you a checking account without any monthly fees.

-Amex sometimes requires that your small business generate over $1,000 in revenues.
-But, many people believe that the revenue question on their business credit card application represents a prediction of the current year's revenue, rather than a summary of the previous year's.
+Amex and Chase sometime require that your small business generate over $1,000 in revenues.
+But many people believe that the revenue question on their business credit card application represents a prediction of the current year's revenue, rather than a summary of the previous year's.

-But you can also just apply with an an Employer Identification Number (EIN) instead.
+But you can also apply with an Employer Identification Number (EIN) instead.
 You can very quickly go online and acquire a free EIN for your sole proprietorship.

 Once you get a business card, you can usually use it for non-business-related purchases